-When the DSL is absent, the deputy/deputies - Tamara Spencer, deputy head, or Rachael Seaward, class teacher - will act as cover.
+When the DSL is absent, the deputy - Tamara Spencer, deputy head, will act as cover.
+In the event she is absent, Jessica Roberts, teacher, will act as cover.

 The DSL will be given the time, funding, training, resources and support to: